 Many of the inmates here have committed the most atrocious crimes and here I am sharing my space with cannibals; child sex killers, murderers and rapists.
 Men who should have been put to death for their barbarism are everywhere I look.
 My prison cell is my safe haven – or so I thought… I suffered terribly with stress and nightmares in that hell-hole.

 I wrote a book in Daroca and have now published it as an e-book on Amazon kindle.
+The book is now published by Strand Publishing UK as a paperback and is now available on Amazon and Strand Publishing; here’s the link: SATAN’S ARENA – Strand Publishing UK

 This book is not for the squeamish or the politically correct brigade and like my previous prison books has plenty of anti-Spanish and French sentiment due to my undiluted emotions at the time of writing because of the treatment I received at the hands of my jailers.
 Welcome to the brutal, ugly and dangerous corridors of Satan’s Arena.